8 Aggressive Dog Breeds You Should Not Mess With

 So, these are some of the world's most ferocious dogs you can find.
 If properly trained and bred, they can be the best friends you can get and if crossed, they can be quite dangerous and you may pay dearly.

-Disclaimer: 1) This hub comes as a mixture of my opinion, my research based on some of the people who have shared their experiences with me and my own personal experience.
-Just because I have mentioned that these dogs are fierce doesn't mean that they are bad.
+- This article comes as a mixture of my opinion, my research based on some of the people who have shared their experiences with me and my own personal experience.
+A fierce dog doesn't necessarily a bad dog.

 Questions & Answers

 Do you think all of the eight most ferocious dog breeds are dangerous?

 The answer to that is very simple: Any plant, human or animal grows according to its environment.
 Having said that, a lion will eat meat and not grass.
 A cow will eat grass and not meat.
 Every animal has a natural instinct; you cannot beat that.
 You may love your Doberman, but if someone other than you enters its territory, it can become ferocious.Helpful 36

 Why do you think a pit bull is ferocious?
 A chihuahua, for example, is much more aggressive.